yafetsanchez/datalab_ws22/README.md

 # Data Analysis Lab

 The purpose of this course is to provide an insight into the field of Data Analysis with large sets of experimental data.
-The students will learn to use and understand basic tools and methods which are used in real searches in gravitational wave and gamma-ray astronomy, such as those currently employed at AEI and LIGO.
+The students will learn to use and understand basic tools and methods which are used in real searches in gravitational wave and gamma-ray astronomy, such as those currently employed at the AEI and LIGO.

 # Table of Contents